joomla/rfc/README.md

 features for the Joomla! projects and Specifications (interfaces) for further development.

+To learn more about the importance of an RFC process, refer to the article [How to Write RFCs for Open Source Projects](https://dzone.com/articles/how-to-write-rfcs-for-open-source-projects) on DZone.
+This RFC process follows the example of the PHP Framework Interoperation Group (PHP-FIG), which has worked successfully for many years and still is.

 The index of existing RFCs, whether they are in Pre-Draft state or accepted, is found in [index.md](index.md).

 ## Proposing a Joomla!
 Feature or a Joomla!
 Specification